frerich/pg_large_objects/README.md

 * Extensions to Ecto query DSL for interacting with large objects as part of Ecto queries.

+## Why Use Large Objects?

+An application wishing to store larger amounts of data typically has two options for doing so:

+1. A new column on some table can be introduced; Postgres features a `bytea` type for this purpose.
+This is easy to implement but suffers from requiring to hold the complete data in memory when reading or writing, something which may not be viable beyond a few dozen megabytes.
+Efficient streaming or random-access operations are not practical.
+2. A separate cloud storage (e.g. AWS S3) could be used.
+This permits streaming but requires complicating the tech stack by depending on a new service.
+Bridging the two systems (e.g. ‘Delete all uploads for a given user ID’) requires Elixir support.

+PostgreSQL features a ‘large objects’ facility which enables efficient streaming access to large (up to 4TB) files.
+This solves these problems:

+1. Unlike values in table columns, large objects can be streamed into/out of the database and permit random access operations.
+2. Unlike e.g. S3, no new technology is needed.
+Large objects live side-by-side with the tables referencing them, operations like ‘Delete all uploads for a given user ID’ are just one `SELECT` statement.

 ## Installation

 Install the package by adding `pg_large_objects` to your list of dependencies